 Myth: You will have twins, triplets, or more!

 Fact: It’s not completely true, but yes, fertility treatments do increase the risk of multiple pregnancies.
 However, the ratio is significantly higher in couples who conceive on their own.
 Triplets and quadruplets are a completely different story all together.
 Only 15% and 7% of pregnancies are conceived naturally.

-In reality, the risk of multiple pregnancies during any fertility treatment is because of the medications used to cause ovulation or in some cases increase ovulation.
+In reality, the risk of multiple pregnancies during any fertility treatment is because of the medications for causing ovulation or in some cases increase ovulation.
 Only 5 to 7% of pregnancies conceived with the use of oral fertility drugs such as clomiphene citrate results in twins.
 Occurrence of triplets or quadruplets is extremely rare with oral fertility drugs.
 While injectable fertility drugs such as gonadotropins result in twins 15% of the time and more than twins in about 3% of cycles.

 Yes, fertility treatments increase the risk of multiple pregnancies, but it is lower than that of spontaneous conception.
 The majority of couples will have a single baby!
 Multiple pregnancies have also decreased since many physicians are now recommending SET or eSET, where a single embryo is transferred.

 Myth: In Vitro Fertilization always works in every circumstance.
 Everyone choosing IVF is has a baby successfully.

 Fact: Though we would like every couple and individual struggling with infertility to achieve a successful pregnancy, unfortunately, there’s no treatment including In Vitro Fertilization, that will always work for everyone.
 The likelihood of an IVF cycle resulting in a pregnancy is dependent on a variety of factors; the most important being the age of the female patient.